 Symptoms can be immediate or delayed.
 Immediate reactions occur very quickly after the infant has consumed cows’ milk, so are relatively easy to pick up.
 Reactions are common when weaning or if changing from breast feeding to formula.
 If you notice a red itchy rash around baby’s mouth, facial swelling, hives (red itchy lumps) on the body, streaming nose, sickness and vomiting, or diarrhoea, this may be because your child is having an immediate allergic reaction.

-In more severe reactions, there may be breathing difficulties, and if this is the case you should call an ambulance immediately.
+In more severe reactions, there may be breathing difficulties and / or the infant goes floppy.
+If this is the case you should call an ambulance immediately.
 Thankfully this is quite rare in infants.

-It is difficult to identify whether these symptoms are caused by cows’ milk protein allergy, as they may in fact be down to other conditions.
-So it is important to seek the help of your GP as they will want to rule out any other causes, and will also be able to refer you to the appropriate paediatric allergy specialist if they feel this is necessary.
+It is difficult to identify if these symptoms are caused by cows’ milk protein allergy, as they may in fact be caused by other conditions.
+Therefore, please seek the help of your GP as they will want to rule out other causes, and will also refer you to the appropriate paediatric allergy specialist if they think it is necessary.

 Symptoms can be immediate or delayed and appear after baby is exposed to cows’ milk.
 This can occasionally happen through breastfeeding in very sensitive babies who react to traces of cows’ milk protein in breastmilk or, more commonly, when cows’ milk is introduced in a formula or weaning food.

-If you think your baby is reacting to cows’ milk, make an appointment as soon as you can to see your GP.
-Your GP will be able to assess whether your baby’s symptoms may be down to an allergy to cows’ milk protein or if there may be another cause.
+If you think your baby is reacting to cows’ milk, make an appointment as soon as you can to see your GP who will be able to assess whether your baby’s symptoms may be caused by an allergy to cows’ milk protein or if there may be another cause.
 They will also be able to refer you to an allergy specialist if necessary.

 - Do you know what triggers the symptoms?